offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} speciation` - The evolutionary process by which a species splits into distinct child species.

-   In phylogenetic trees, internal nodes are assumed to be speciation events.
-That is, an internal node is assumed to be evolutionary event where that ancestral species represented by that node split into distinct child species).
+   In phylogenetic trees, internal nodes branching are assumed to be speciation events.
+That is, an event where the ancestral species represented by that node splits into distinct child species.

  * `{bm} unrooted binary tree` - In the context of phylogeny, an unrooted binary tree is a simple tree where internal nodes must have a degree_GRAPH of 3...